JokerHAHAHA/PercheTrek/README.md

 # Perche Trek

-Application développé dans le cadre d'un Hackaton (24h) à la Wild Code School
+Application developped during a 24h Hackathon at the Wild Code School

+# Description

+It is for users who look for hike and bike circuits in the area of Le Perche, France.

 ## Collabs

-@jeromebar @joker_hahaha @jbpasquier
+@jeromebar @jbpasquier @jokerhahaha